Bengerthelorf/Markdown/README.md

 After that, you can edit the markdown files in the `Markdown` folder, and use the `markdown preview enhanced` to preview the changes, which shall be able to view simply by using `ctrl+shift+v`.

 You can use the `git` shortcut on the left sidebar of vscode to commit your changes.

+# Some extra tips for Android

+## Termux

+You need to run the command below to enable the internal storage,